wren-lang/wren/doc/site/classes.markdown

 ## Method Scope

 Up to this point, "[scope][]" has been used to talk exclusively about [variables][].
-In a procedural language like C, or a functional one like Scheme, that's the only kind of scope there is.
+In a procedural language like C or a functional one like Scheme, that's the only kind of scope there is.
 But object-oriented languages like Wren introduce another kind of scope: *object scope*.
 It contains the methods that are available on an object.
 When you write: